-Bequisite: all 500 level courses or consent of Director of the course deals with selected topics in economics.
-It is offered in sufficient demand, and specific topics covered may bepending on the interests of students and instructors.
+Prerequisite: all 500 level courses or consent of Director of the MBA program.

+This course deals with selected topics in economics.
+It is offered when in sufficient demand, and specific topics covered may vary depending on the interests of students and instructors.